-9/ RAIL FREIGHT CORRIDOR Rhine-Danube An overview of who has to pay the path charge when a non-RU applicant requests the path on the Corridor per IM/AB (extract from the different Network Statements) is listed below.
+9 RAIL FREIGHT CORRIDOR Rhine-Danube An overview of who has to pay the path charge when a non-RU applicant requests the pa on the Corridor per IM/AB (extract from the different Network Statements) is listed below.
 IM/AB Explanations SNCF Réseau The Running charge (RC) is invoiced to the non-RU applicants.

-DB Netz The final regulation is not yet available at the time of publication.
-The procedure on requested changes for the charging and cancellation rules for the timetable year 2024 is currently ongoing.
-The RB is expected to issue its decision by the end of March 2023.
+DB InfraGO The final regulation is not yet available at the time of publication.
+The German regulatory body is expected to issue its decision regarding the charging and cancellation rules for the timetable year 2025 by the end of March 2024.
 Subsequently, the regulation is provided after the RB's decision.
-The regulations for the timetable year 2023 can be found in the DB Netz Network Statement 2023.
+The regulations for the timetable year 2024 can be found in the DB InfraGO Network Statement 2024.
 SZCZ RU that used a path, except situation when no RU is assigned.
 In this case Applicant is charged. ŽSR RU that used a path, except situation when no RU is assigned.
-In this case Applicant is charged.

-ÖBB-Infra The RU has to pay the used path whereas the non RU is liable for the payment.
+In this case Applicant is charged. ÖBB-Infra The RU has to pay the used path whereas the non RU is liable for the payment.
 MÁV/GYSEV/VPE Path charge will be invoiced to the applicant, which requested the path.
 CFR The invoice is issued to the RU that has used the path.